-The most useful result of Coding with NVivo, especially for a literature review, is the Nodes.
-Each Node contains the sections of text you have allocated to the theme the Node represents.
+The most useful result of Coding with NVivo, especially for a literature review, is the Codes.
+Each Code contains the sections of text you have allocated to the theme the Code represents.

-As explained earlier, some qualitative researchers refer to Node results as Coding Reports.
-Here we will be using the term Node for simplicity.
+As explained earlier, some qualitative researchers refer to Code results as Coding Reports.
+Here we will be using the term Code for simplicity.

-The following image shows a Node displayed as text.
+The following image shows a Code displayed as text.

-Here is a Node in the form of a highlighted PDF.
+Here is a Code in the form of a highlighted PDF.

 A Framework Matrix is a grid generated within NVivo which can be exported as a spreadsheet.
 It is a good way to see all your Coding at a glance.